 Typically, the fridge has a couple of drawers to keep some items at slightly different temperatures.
 But you can add some bins to the refrigerator to create compartments and separate products by categories.
 Your fridge will look fantastic, and items will be easier to find.
 In addition, it will be easier to monitor what’s there, what we need to buy, and what has expired.
 Some fridges’ design allows the drawers to be substituted with some bins to create even more space.

-Don’t skip the labeling part.
-To maintain the freshness of your fridge and freezer products, you must know their expiration date.
+Be sure to complete the labeling part.
+You must know their expiration date to maintain the freshness of your fridge and freezer products.
 I know labels can be problematic, and the process could be tedious.
 Labels in the freezer and fridge need to change quite often.
 Pick a flexible label system such as Label Once labels!
 Write on them with any sharpie or marker and erase them with an eraser.
 These labels stay on the containers, even if you put them in the microwave or the dishwasher.
-It is simple to label and relabel with this product.
+It is simple to label and relabel this product.

 Use transparent or translucent air-tight containers for dry goods such as flour, sugar, rice, pasta, dry beans, chips, cookies, crackers, and cereal.
 This way, products stay fresh longer, and you’ll know how much is left.
 These containers stack well and give your pantry that polished look we all want.
-Bags and opened boxes do not look appealing and do not stack well, they can spill, and the product inside can easily get contaminated.
+Bags and opened boxes do not look appealing or stack well; they can spill, and the product inside can get contaminated.

 For all other products that don’t need decanting to containers, use baskets or bins to create product categories and separate food groups.

 Have a condiment system, whether a section inside the pantry or a designated cabinet next to the stove.
 Another alternative for condiments is to use the Elfa Spice Rack.
 This tool makes excellent use of the much-neglected vertical space of the pantry door.